uclahs-cds/docker-Strelka2/README.md

 # docker-Strelka2
 Strelka2 is a tool for fast and accurate calling of germline and somatic variants.
 To execute Strelka2, a matched normal sample, a `normal.bam`, and a reference fasta are needed to distinguish both germline variation and sequencing artifacts.
-The output of Strelka2 includes variant predicions, `.vcf.gz` files, and statistics, `.tsv` files.
+The output of Strelka2 includes variant predictions, `.vcf.gz` files, and statistics, `.tsv` files.
 For more input requirements and output file formats, please visit [Strelka2 user guide](https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md).

 The Strelka2 image is located in the Boutros Lab Docker Hub repo: https://hub.docker.com/repository/docker/blcdsdockerregistry/strelka2